-2017, October 24 – Center for Girls held the second training session on human trafficking and commercial sexual exploitation of children (CSEC) for the local business owners of Chiang Khong district, with almost 60 people in attendance – read more about the project’s kick-off here.
-Recognizing the significant role business owners play in combatting human trafficking and exploitative employment, in these sessions they are awarded with the necessary knowledge and tools to form an engaged network of mindful business owners who stand against exploitation in the workplace.
+Center for Girls (CFG) held the second training session on human trafficking and commercial sexual exploitation of children (CSEC) for the local business owners of Chiang Khong district, with almost 60 people in attendance – read more about the project’s kick-off here.
+Recognizing the significant role business owners play in combatting human trafficking and exploitative employment, in these sessions they are awarded the necessary knowledge and tools to form an engaged network of mindful business owners who stand against exploitation in the workplace.

 The first part of the workshop hosted immigration officers who introduced the issues at hand.
-Explaining that the most common forms of human trafficking in the area include sex work, begging and forced labour, they presented the laws that must be adhered to, described what is considered a violation, and discussed illegal employment practices that must be avoided.
+Explaining that the most common forms of human trafficking in the area include sex work, begging, and forced labor, they presented the laws that must be adhered to, described what is considered a violation, and discussed illegal employment practices that must be avoided.

-In the second part of the workshop, the business owners led a group discussion on the creation of a code of conduct which would serve to guide them in their efforts to combat trafficking and CSEC.
-They began to formulate a formal agreement which delineates their commitment to protecting vulnerable communities, and to working towards ensuring that no one is employed in exploitative working conditions.
+In the second part of the workshop, the business owners led a group discussion on the creation of a code of conduct that would serve to guide them in their efforts to combat trafficking and CSEC.
+They began to formulate a formal agreement that delineates their commitment to protecting vulnerable communities, and to working towards ensuring that no one is employed in exploitative working conditions.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter